-Europe’s plan to wean off Russian energy could lead to price shocks and political blowback.
+Europe’s plan to wean off Russian energy could lead to price shocks and political blowback

 France gets about 20 percent of its natural gas from Russia — much less than Germany — and it is one of the world’s most nuclear-dependent nations.
 But several of its nuclear power plants have recently faced technical problems and had to suspend operations, putting additional pressure on French energy supplies that depend heavily on imported natural gas during the winter.

-In the long-run, Europe’s energy crisis could be a boost for Macron’s argument that the E.U. should become more self-sufficient.
-In the short-run, and with the election next month, the fallout could pose challenges for Macron, who recently warned the French that “this major crisis will have consequences on our lives, our economy.”
+In the long run, Europe’s energy crisis could be a boost for Macron’s argument that the E.U. should become more self-sufficient.
+In the short run, and with the election next month, the fallout could pose challenges for Macron, who recently warned the French that “this major crisis will have consequences on our lives, our economy.”

 Noack reported from Paris and Guinan-Bank from Berlin.
 Quentin Ariès in Brussels contributed to this report.